International Early Career Scholar Travel Grant

-The Society for Psychological Anthropology is pleased to announce the creation of new travel grant program funded by a generous donation from an anonymous benefactor.
+The Society for Psychological Anthropology is pleased to offer the International Early Career Scholar Travel Grant program funded by a generous donation from an anonymous benefactor.
 The purpose of the program is to provide funding for international scholars who are early in their careers to travel to the United States to participate in conferences affiliated with the SPA.

 The grants will provide funding to pay for all transportation costs, room and board, and conference registration fees for the scholar to present his or her paper or poster at SPA Biennial meetings.
 The SPA anticipates making two grants annually of approximately $2,000, although it will consider both smaller and slightly larger grants.

 Mentorship by a Senior Scholar:

 In addition to receiving travel funding, arrangements will be made for each grant recipient to meet with a senior psychological anthropologist in the applicant’s area of study at the conference for the purpose of mentoring and networking.

 To be eligible for the travel grant, the individual must: (1) be presenting a paper or poster at the meeting in question, (2) have received a master’s level graduate degree but be no greater than five years post-PhD, and (3) be a non-United States citizen who is currently working in an academic or applied capacity related to anthropology or attending a graduate school located outside of the United States.
 Individuals may apply for the grant as many times as they wish, but they may only receive the grant twice.
 The applicant need not be a member of the SPA or the AAA.

 Applicants will be selected based on their potential to contribute to psychological anthropology as a field of study relative to their level of education and experience.
 When all other factors are judged to be equivalent, the selection committee will select applicants who have not yet received their doctoral degree.
 Consideration will also be given to select applicants who will increase the representation of scholars from regions of the world who do not typically attend SPA-affiliated conferences.